What do you think of when you imagine working in the drainage industry?

 “It’s not something I am concerned about now, and I would advise others not to let that side of things stop them thinking about a career with Lanes.”

-Furthermore, when our engineers have had a dirtier-than-usual job, they don’t have to take their uniforms home to clean themselves, because we have comprehensive washing facilities at all our depots nationwide.
+When a job does get messy, engineers don’t take uniforms home - we have washing facilities at all depots nationwide.

 In addition, our engineers - those who get their hands dirtier than most - aren’t the only people who work here at Lanes Group, the UK’s largest privately owned drainage contractor.
 We also have a huge range of other functions within the business, such as: